-The completion of the landscaping works as per the final approved Landscape Plan is required, prior to the issue of Occupation Certificate.
+The completion of the landscaping works as per the final approved Landscape Plan is required, prior to the issue of Occupation Certificate or commencement of the development.

-- The submission of certification from a suitably qualified and experienced landscape designer and drainage consultant to the Principal Certifier prior to the release of the Construction Certificate, confirming that the landscape plan and the drainage plan are compatible. - The implementation of a landscape maintenance program in accordance with the approved Landscape Plan for a minimum period of 12 months to ensure that all landscape work becomes well established by regular maintenance.
-Details of the program must be submitted with the Landscape Plan to the Principal Certifier prior to release of the Construction Certificate.
+- 17 The submission of certification from a suitably qualified and experienced landscape designer and drainage consultant to the PC prior to the release of the Construction Certificate, confirming that the landscape plan and the drainage plan are compatible. - The implementation of a landscape maintenance program in accordance with the approved Landscape Plan for a minimum period of 12 months to ensure that all landscape work becomes well established by regular maintenance.
+Details of the program must be submitted with the Landscape Plan to the PC prior to release of the Construction Certificate.